COVID-19 – Help and guidance for commercial insurance customers

 My claim was rejected, what do I need to do?

-We are writing to all customers who have made a Business Interruption claim where their wording may be affected by the Test Case to confirm next steps.
+We have written to all customers who have made a Business Interruption claim where their wording may be affected by the Test Case to confirm next steps.
+If you have any queries about your claim please contact your nominated claim handler whose contact details will have been provided to you.

 I have submitted a claim but have not yet had a decision on my claim